 I have a hard time relating to Rob’s experience.
 The main reason why is because the culture of my high school was very different than the one he described.
 I attended a school in a Los Angeles suburb toward the middle of the 1970s.

-I never noticed any car-related snobbery at my school.
-That may have partly reflected the sheer diversity of cars driven in L.A., which was a haven for obscure imports, customized vans and well-preserved older cars.
+I never noticed any car-related snobbery.
+That may have partly reflected the sheer diversity of cars driven in L.A., which was a haven for obscure imports, well-preserved older cars and customized vans.
+The latter tended to be decked out either with a surfer or a hippie vibe.

-In addition, our high school was big enough that the social pecking order was weak.
-The place had a “choose your own adventure” vibe.
-As a result, I can’t remember a single prom queen or football jock.
-I do remember the streakers.
+Our high school was big enough that the social pecking order was weak.
+That gave the place a “choose your own adventure” culture.
+I can’t remember a single prom queen or football jock, but I do remember the streakers.

-This essay has only two data points, but it leads me to wonder whether car snobbery in high school could vary greatly by where you lived, what time period you were a student, and what types of groups you hung out with.
+This essay essentially has only two data points, but it leads me to wonder whether car snobbery in high school could vary greatly by where you lived, what specific years you were a student, and what types of groups you hung out with.

 Share your reactions to this post with a comment below or a note to the editor.